 Then it starts all over again.

-How can I hold a perfect brand new life in my arms and be angry with God?
+How can you hold a perfect brand new life in your arms and be angry with God?

-How can I marvel at a newborn’s tiny features and question God’s motives?
+How can you marvel at a newborn’s tiny features and question God’s motives?

 I’m sad.
 I’m thankful.
 I’m also confused.
 I’m hurting.
 I do have moments of joy.
 But I’m also mad.